 - The background of the scene text is normally white but may sport a version colour if you have triggered a revision.
 These adhere to WGA (Writers Guild of America) standard versioning colours.
 (Read more in Working with drama screenplays).

 - The scene text of a multi-camera rundown shows the source colour (Read more in Working with multi-camera live/studio scripts & rundowns)

 |INT.
 NIGHT||EXT.
 NIGHT|

-Underneath the script text box, you’ll find the Scene information box with the core scene information.
-If you have imported a screenplay, much of this information is already there but it’s good to check through anyway.
+Underneath the script text box, you’ll find the Scene info & Set box with the core scene information.
+If you have imported a screenplay, much of this information is already there.
+You may want to add script day.

 To change any information, as well as add a script day, a synopsis, a location, click on the pencil icon.

 A note on the page calculate button: Click the button if you have written your screenplay in Dramatify, or if you want to re-calculate a scene text.